guanjq/targetdiff/README.md

 * `crossdocked_v1.1_rmsd1.0_pocket10_processed_final.lmdb`
 * `crossdocked_pocket10_pose_split.pt`

-To evaluate the model on the test set, you need to download the `test_set.zip`.
+To evaluate the model on the test set, you need to download _and_ unzip the `test_set.zip`.
 It includes the original PDB files that will be used in Vina Docking.

 If you want to process the dataset from scratch, you need to download CrossDocked2020 v1.1 from [here](https://bits.csb.pitt.edu/files/crossdock2020/), and run the scripts in `scripts/data_preparation`:
 * `clean_crossdocked.py` will filter the original dataset and keep the ones with RMSD < 1A. (corresponds to `crossdocked_v1.1_rmsd1.0.tar.gz` in the drive)